dward2/BME547/syllabus.md

 multiple contributors and reviewers on a project, the ability to tag *Releases* of code, and the ability to branch code into different functional branches.
 We will be using [GitHub](https://github.com) to centrally host our git repositories.
-When working in teams, we will be creating student teams in the [Duke BME Design](https://github.com/Duke-BME-Design) group.
 Some guidelines for using your git repositories:

 * *All* software additions, modifications, bug-fixes, etc. need to be done in your repository.